MubarakHAlketbi/hfdl/README.md

 # HFDL - Hugging Face Download Library (v.
 0.3.1)

-A fast and reliable downloader for Hugging Face models and datasets with enhanced features.
+A fast and reliable downloader for Hugging Face models and datasets with intelligent optimization features that adapt to your system capabilities, network conditions, and specific needs.

 <p align="center">
   <a href="https://pay.ziina.com/MubarakHAlketbi">